International GCSEs (iGCSEs) are alternatives to GCSEs. iGCSE Maths can only be taken at Independent schools nowadays.

 However, they were reformed recently and students born after 31 August 2001 took these reformed exams in summer 2018.
 The iGCSE is being brought into line with the GCSE grading system (9-1 instead of A* to G).
 This reform also includes a small amount of new content.

 iGCSEs are significantly different to GCSEs.
-For example, the Edexcel Higher iGCSE omits quite a lot of the easier, newer bits of the GCSE and adds in Calculus which doesn’t appear in the GCSE.
+For example, the Edexcel Higher iGCSE omits quite a lot of the harder, newer bits of the GCSE and adds in Calculus which doesn’t appear in the GCSE.

 - CIE iGCSE exams are available in May/June and November